 But what if you’re not so style-savvy and you need a starting point for the go-to stores for the must-have clothes?
 Or you may think you know the best places to shop, but could do with a few more suggestions.

-We here at DMARGE like to think we know a thing or two when it comes to fashion, so we’ve put together a definitive list of the online stores you should be checking on a regular basis.
+We here at DMARGE like to think we know a thing or two when it comes to fashion, so we’ve put together a definitive list of the online stores you should be checking on a regular basis (if you’re shopping in Australia, check out this list of dedicated online fashion stores).
 Your wardrobe will thank you and you’ll no doubt start hearing the compliments rain in.

 What do you get when you cross Savile Row craftsmanship with military tailoring and a distinct New York sensibility?
 Todd Synder, of course.
 Not only does Todd have his own eponymous label of high-quality menswear essentials, but the online store brings together other classic menswear brands including sportswear-focused labels, making it the perfect all-rounder.